 Marmalade is not just for toast!
 It's delicious in cakes, ice cream and sweet and savoury sauces.
 AGA Specialist Dawn Roads shares her recipe and tips for Seville orange marmalade - chunky style!

 2.2 litres (4 pints) water

 2.7kg (6 lbs) granulated sugar

 1. Wash and dry the fruit and cut into eighths.
 Remove the pips and place these in a square of muslin.
 Place the muslin in a basin, so any juice is captured too.
 Using a food processor, process some of the fruit with a little of the measured water for 20-25 seconds until it is chunky and the fruit chunks are more or less the same size and repeat until all the fruit is used.

-2. Place in an AGA preserving pan with the pips, wrapped in the muslin ‘bag’, any juice and the remainder of the water.
+2. Place in an AGA Stainless Steel Preserving Pan with the pips, wrapped in the muslin ‘bag’, any juice and the remainder of the water.
 Bring to the boil on the boiling plate, stirring occasionally.
 Cover the pan with its lid.

 3. Transfer the covered pan to the simmering oven for 1 hour, until the peel has softened.